mgiannopoulos24/Connectify/README.md

 ## Key Features
 ### For Professionals:
-User Authentication: Secure user registration and login system using JWT (JSON Web Tokens) stored in secure, HTTP-only cookies.
+- **User Authentication**: Secure user registration and login system using JWT (JSON Web Tokens) stored in secure, HTTP-only cookies.
-Profile Management: Users can create and manage their professional profile, including details about their education, work experience, and skills.
+- **Profile Management**: Users can create and manage their professional profile, including details about their education, work experience, and skills.
-Professional Networking: Search for other professionals, send/accept/reject connection requests, and view your network.
+- **Professional Networking**: Search for other professionals, send/accept/reject connection requests, and view your network.
-Content Feed: A central timeline where users can:
+- **Content Feed**: A central timeline where users can:
-Post articles with text, images, and videos.
+    - Post articles with text, images, and videos.
-View posts from their connections in a chronological feed.
+    - View posts from their connections in a chronological feed.
-Interact with posts by liking and commenting.
+    - Interact with posts by liking and commenting.
-Job Board:
+- **Job Board**:
-Post new job opportunities.
+    - Post new job opportunities.
-View and search for job listings.
+    - View and search for job listings.
-Apply for jobs.
+    - Apply for jobs.
-[Bonus] Receive personalized job recommendations based on skills and network data, powered by a Matrix Factorization algorithm.
+    - [Bonus] Receive personalized job recommendations based on skills and network data, powered by a Matrix Factorization algorithm.
-Private Messaging: Engage in one-on-one private conversations with connections.
+- **Private Messaging**: Engage in one-on-one private conversations with connections.
-Notifications: Receive alerts for new connection requests, likes, and comments.
+- **Notifications**: Receive alerts for new connection requests, likes, and comments.
 ### For Administrators:
-User Management: A dedicated admin panel to view and manage all registered users on the platform.
+- **User Management**: A dedicated admin panel to view and manage all registered users on the platform.
-Data Export: Ability to export user data (biographical info, posts, experience, network) in XML and JSON formats.
+- **Data Export**: Ability to export user data (biographical info, posts, experience, network) in XML and JSON formats.
 ### Advanced Features:
-Recommendation System: [Bonus] The feed is enhanced with a recommendation algorithm (Matrix Factorization implemented from scratch) to suggest relevant articles and content, even from users outside one's immediate network.
+- **Recommendation System**: [Bonus] The feed is enhanced with a recommendation algorithm (Matrix Factorization implemented from scratch) to suggest relevant articles and content, even from users outside one's immediate network.

 ## Technologies
 ### Backend: